-99% of all farmer’s produce is fresh cassava roots, the remaining 1% is cassava chips.
-Farmers sell to retail and wholesaler collectors because they pay upfront and in cash but relatively lower prices.
-Starch factories offers a higher pricing but requires higher quality and do not pay upfront (takes 2~3 weeks) because they conduct cassava starch quality tests on the fresh casava roots.
 Retail collectors will also distribute to wholesale and starch factories.
-Wholesale collectors will process the cassava to chips and pellets for domestic and export.
-Cassava chips are mostly sold to major animal feed industries (Cargill, Betagro), ethanol, alcohol and citric acid industries.
-Cassava starch is mainly for export, and are directed to food, sweetener, paper production and MSG manufacturers.
+Wholesale collectors will process the cassava into chips and pellets for domestic and export.
+Cassava chips are mostly sold to major animal feed industries (Cargill, Betagro), ethanol, alcohol, and citric acid industries.
+Cassava starch is mainly for export and is directed to food, sweetener, paper production, and MSG manufacturers.

-Starch processing firms are the only channel that can be approached.
+Starch processing firms are the only channel that buyers can approach.